 Most recently, Dr. Taylor served as Vice President of Academics and Executive Director of the University Medical Group at GHS.
 Under his leadership, GHS has experienced unprecedented growth and advancement in academics, including the opening of the University of South Carolina School of Medicine Greenville, development of a one-of-a-kind academics and research model called the GHS Clinical University, and designation as an academic health center.
 Previously, Dr. Taylor also led GHS’ Department of Surgery as Chairman and Program Director, expanding the general surgery residency, creating the state’s only vascular surgery residency, and developing a minimal access surgery fellowship and vascular medicine fellowship.

 Dr. Taylor is certified by the American Board of Surgery in general surgery, general vascular surgery, and is a registered vascular technologist.
 He is a member of most major surgical organizations and has held offices in several of these organizations.
 Currently, Dr. Taylor is president of the Southern Surgical Association and a director of the American Board of Surgery.
 He has authored numerous book chapters, abstracts, and journal articles.
-In addition, he holds the academic appointment of professor at the University of South Carolina School of Medicine Greenville and University of South Carolina School of Medicine Columbia.
+He also holds the academic appointment of professor at the University of South Carolina School of Medicine Greenville, University of South Carolina School of Medicine Columbia and Clemson University.

 Dr. Taylor earned a bachelor’s degree in Biochemistry from Clemson University and a medical degree from the Medical University of South Carolina in Charleston, South Carolina.
 He completed his internship and general surgery residency at the Medical University of South Carolina and a residency in peripheral vascular surgery at Baylor College of Medicine in Houston, Texas.

 Brenda J. Thames, Ed.D., Vice President of Academic and Faculty Affairs, joined Greenville Health System in 2007.
 In her current role, Dr. Thames is responsible for the leadership and strategic direction of all education and workforce development initiatives at GHS through GHS Clinical University.
 She works with local schools and regional colleges and universities to develop collaborative partnerships focused on advancing health care through improved and expanded opportunities for current and future health professionals.